LISA-VR/ddibr/README.md

 nerfbaselines train --method [gaussian-splatting|2d-gaussian-splatting|triangle-splatting|diff-dibr] --backend [conda|apptainer] --data ~/.cache/nerfbaselines/datasets/${DATASET_NAME}/${SCENE_NAME} --output ${OUTPUT}
 ```

-> [!NOTE] &#8706;DIBR: Vulkan Assert failure
+> [!NOTE]
- Our code can crash with this error: "vulkan Assert failure".
+ **Vulkan Assert failure**: Our code can crash with this error: "vulkan Assert failure".
 Please first check that you have a correct installation of your GPU drivers and Vulkan installation.
 If the error persists, check if your GPU has enough memory (for full image resolution, at least 24GB of memory).
 If not, you can use `--set scale_factor=${FACTOR}` to rescale images and reduce GPU memory (e.g., `$FACTOR = 0.5`).

 ### 5.2 Our Coarse-to-Fine Optimization